Search

 They are more noticeable in the German Shepherd breed due to their coarse, dense, and wiry fur.
 Certain types of responses can trigger more raised hackles in certain spots than others.

-This reflex is known as piloerection, which is simply an involuntary response under certain circumstances and to different emotions.
-All dogs will have this occur to them in their lifetime – it is a typical response to certain things and it is something that they cannot control.
+All dogs will experience this in their lifetime – it is a typical response to certain things and something that they cannot control.
 Raised hackles can be more common in German Shepherds due to their extremely protective nature.

 • He is feeling aggressive.